-- 5.2.1.1 Examiner/technicians shall produce a self-made test print to be produced concurrently with items of evidence (see section technical procedure for Ensuring Quality Control). - 5.2.1.2 Dipping Method Place the working solution into a tray that is deep enough to completely submerge the item.
-Submerge the item for five (5) to ten (10) seconds. - 5.2.1.3 Brush Method Dip the brush into the working solution and brush directly onto the item. - 5.2.1.4 Spray Method Spray the item with the working solution to completely saturate the item. - 5.2.1.5 Allow the item to dry completely prior to proceeding. - 5.2.2 Latent impressions will develop over time at room temperature.
-Several methods listed below are available to enhance the development process. - 5.2.2.1 Plastic Bag Place the item in a sealed plastic bag until latent impressions develop. - 5.2.2.2 Steam Iron The iron is used to provide heat and moisture to the item.
+- 5.2.1.1 Examiners shall produce a self-made test print to be processed concurrently with items of evidence (see section technical procedure for Ensuring Quality Control). - 5.2.1.2 Dipping Method -Completely submerge the item in the working solution for five (5) to ten (10) seconds. - 5.2.1.3 Brush Method Dip the brush into the working solution and brush directly onto the item. - 5.2.1.4 Spray Method Spray the item with the working solution to completely saturate the item. - 5.2.1.5 Allow the item to dry completely prior to proceeding. - 5.2.2 Latent impressions will develop over time at room temperature.
+Several methods (listed below) are available to enhance the development process. - 5.2.2.1 Plastic Bag Place the item in a sealed plastic bag until latent impressions develop. - 5.2.2.2 Steam Iron The iron is used to provide heat and moisture to the item.
 Hold the iron above the item and steam it, taking care to avoid contact between the item and the iron. - 5.2.2.3 Microwave Heat a tray or beaker of water in the microwave to produce steam.
 Place the item in the microwave for approximately five (5) minutes, or until impressions develop.
-Do not turn on the microwave with the evidence inside and avoid contact between the evidence and the hot water bath. - 5.2.2.4 Humidity Chamber Large items may be placed in a humidity chamber for approximately four (4) to five (5) hours.
-The chamber shall be checked hourly to ensure adequate moisture is present. - 5.2.3 Preservation of Developed Impressions Preserve the developed impressions through photography (see section photographic equipment procedures) and/or by electronic recording (see section Image Processing procedure and Recording of all Analytical Data).
+Do not turn on the microwave with the evidence inside and do not allow the evidence to contact the hot water bath.

+- 5.2.2.4 Humidity Chamber Large items may be placed in a humidity chamber for approximately four (4) to five (5) hours.
+The chamber shall be checked periodically to ensure adequate moisture is present.

+- 5.2.3 Preservation of Developed Impressions Preserve the developed impressions through photography (see Photographic Equipment procedures) and/or by electronic recording (see section Image Processing procedure and Recording of All Analytical Data).

-5.3 Standards and Controls - $N\!/\!A$
+- 5.3 Standards and Controls N/A

+- 5.4 Calibration N/A

+- 5.5 Sampling N/A

+- 5.6 Calculations N/A

+- 5.7 Uncertainty of Measurement N/A